Nord-Pas de Calais Mining Basin: Description and history

-The Nord-Pas-de-Calais Mining Basin is the western part of a coal-rich basin that continues across the Belgian border.
+The Nord-Pas-de-Calais Mining Basin is the western part of a coal-rich sedimentary basin that continues across the Belgian border.
 In France, the basin covers 1,200 square kilometers, including the cities of Béthune, Lens, Douai, and Valenciennes.
 Because of its long history of mining as the predominant industry, the region's architecture and landscape are unique.

 Although coal was first discovered in the basin in 1660 and the first pit was dug around 1692, there was little coal extraction in the north of France until the mid 18th century.

-However, with the increasing scarcity of timber and the collapse of the First French Empire in 1815, the coal pits near Valenciennes were expanded and mining companies began to form in the region.
+In 1815, the First French Empire collapsed.
+The population grew, there was a widespread Holznot and the Industrial Revolution began.
+In the 1830s, rail transport in France began.
+The coal pits near Valenciennes were expanded and mining companies began to form in the region.
 In the 1840s, the western part of the basin was discovered.

 Starting with the Second French Empire in the 1850s, the Nord-Pas-de-Calais mining basin became the most important mining basin in France.
 By 1880, the basin output nearly 8 million tonnes, and in the early 1900s accounted for a third of all coal mining in France.
 The famous novel Germinal, written by Émile Zola in 1885, describes the harsh conditions and working life of the miners during the expansion of coal extraction in the region.
-The Courrières mine disaster occurred in the region in 1906, leading to the death of 1,099 people.
+In March 1906, the Courrières mine disaster caused the death of 1,099 men.

 During World War I, the Western Front bisected the region, and the eastern part of the mining basin was flooded.

 By 1930, however, the basin had a peak output of 35 million tonnes, employing about 75,000 workers and accounting for 60% of France's national coal production.

+From June 1940 to September 1944, Northern France was occupied by Nazi Germany.

-After World War II, production began to decline, as many of the mines had started to deplete and conditions became more arduous.
+After World War II, production began to decline, as many of the mines had started to deplete, conditions became more arduous and oil was cheap.
 Strikes in 1968 and 1971 hastened the decline, and all of the mines in the area were essentially closed by the late 1980s.